bm777/wsaver/README.md

 # wsaver
-How to install and use it
+How to install requirements so that you can launch the UI

 ```pip install -r requirements.txt```